Becton, Dickinson and Company

 Cash vs Debt

 On the balance sheet, BDX has $816.0M in cash with $17.28B in obligations.
 The ability to service this debt comfortably depends on continued operational cash generation.
-Free cash flow comes in at $4.53B, providing flexibility for reinvestment, buybacks, or dividends.
-Consistent free cash flow generation is often considered a sign of operational health.
-Return on equity stands at 6.7%, which is modest for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+The company generates $4.53B in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
+ROE of 6.7% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 4.4% is on the lower side, which is common in asset-heavy industries.
 Revenue has been uneven over recent years, ranging from $18.87B to $21.84B.